Residential

 1 BHK Apartment

-The smallest size is 1 BHK, which is appropriate for a bachelor, single workplace individuals or newlywed couples.
+The smallest size is 1 BHK, which is appropriate for a bachelor, single working individuals or newlywed couples.
 It is usually a room of an average size of 400 to 600 square feet.
 They are affordable and have low maintenance costs.

 2 BHK Flat